 One of the main themes of the BSc Major is ‘Environmental Geoscience’, which is reflected by: the expertise of the faculty in the Earth Science and Geography Departments, VIU’s regional setting on Coastal British Columbia, and the on-going demand for this knowledge in the job market.
 A student who graduates with a BSc Major in Geoscience from VIU will be qualified for a wide range of career opportunities in BC, Canada and around the world.
 Types of employment might include sectors such as: environmental monitoring, water resource evaluation and management, mineral exploration and mining, land development, forestry activities, and other energy or engineering-related fields.

-The BSc Major in Geoscience was developed so that students can also complete the academic requirements of the Association of Professional Engineers and Geoscientists of BC (APEGBC).
-All geoscientists practicing in a professional capacity in BC are regulated by APEGBC.
+The BSc Major in Geoscience was developed so that students can also complete the academic requirements of the Engineers and Geoscientists BC (formerly APEGBC).
+All geoscientists practicing in a professional capacity in BC are regulated by this association.
 Registration as a Professional Geoscientist (P.Geo.) requires: a degree in geoscience, specific courses to satisfy the academic component, supervised work experience and the satisfactory completion of a professional practice exam.
 VIU now offers all the courses needed to satisfy the academic requirements for registration as a Professional Geoscientist in the ‘Environmental Geoscience’ stream, and offers all the courses, except one, required to satisfy the ‘Geology’ stream’.
-The web site for both sets of requirements is as follows: APEGBC Geoscience Syllabi Note, that APEGBC is a self-regulating body and may change these academic requirements over time.
+The web site for both sets of requirements is as follows: P.Geo Geoscience Syllabi Note, that Engineers and Geoscientists BC is a self-regulating body and may change these academic requirements over time.
 Therefore it is in student’s interest to periodically check these requirements.
-It is also possible for students to become members of APEGBC through their MAPS program
+It is also possible for students to become members of the association through their MAPS program

-Two program grids have been completed for the BSc Major in Geoscience, one for those for those who want the flexibility to choose their own upper level electives and are less concerned with P.Geo. registration, and the other for those who want to complete the BSc Major and at the same time achieve academic accreditation with APEGBC for P.Geo status in the ‘Environmental Geoscience’ stream.
+Two program grids have been completed for the BSc Major in Geoscience, one for those for those who want the flexibility to choose their own upper level electives and are less concerned with P.Geo. registration, and the other for those who want to complete the BSc Major and at the same time achieve academic accreditation with Engineers and Geoscientists BC for P.Geo status in the ‘Environmental Geoscience’ stream.

-- Program Grid I - BSc Major in Geoscience (with full flexibility of upper elective courses and less concerned with APEGBC registration)
+- Program Grid I - BSc Major in Geoscience (with full flexibility of upper elective courses and less concerned with P.Geo registration)

-- Program Grid II – BSc Major in Geoscience (with courses needed to satisfy academic requirements of for registration as a Professional Geoscientist with APEGBC in the ‘Environmental Geoscience’ stream)
+- Program Grid II – BSc Major in Geoscience (with courses needed to satisfy academic requirements of for registration as a Professional Geoscientist in the ‘Environmental Geoscience’ stream)

-*Note: students who do the APEGBC stream will likely require either GEOL 303 (Engineering Geology) and/or GEOL 307 (Applied Geophysics).
+*Note: students who do the P.Geo stream will likely require either GEOL 303 (Engineering Geology) and/or GEOL 307 (Applied Geophysics).
 To do these courses they will need to ensure that they take PHYS 121 and PHYS 122 as prerequisites.
-These are not specifically required for the BSc Major, however at least one is needed for APEGBC.
+These are not specifically required for the BSc Major, however at least one is needed for P.Geo registration.
 These can be taken as science electives.